OrakulStudio/AI-Toolkit-Viking-Engine-Fork/README.md

 We don't compromise.

-Hardware Performance: The Viking Engine is optimized for Windows not out of laziness, but because it provides direct, low-level access to the RTX 4090's resources without any slowdowns.
+Hardware Performance: The Viking Engine is optimized for Windows not out of laziness, but because it provides direct, low level access to the RTX 4090's resources without any slowdowns.

 Death to workarounds: Linux is beautiful when you're browsing the web.
 But when it comes to working with heavyweights, asynchronous memory streaming, and real computing resources, it turns into a patchwork of patches.
 We value our time and studio resources more than "pretty" fonts in the terminal.